faiyaz7283/dashtam-api/docs/development/historical/documentation-template-migration-plan.md

 ## Executive Summary

+### Project Status

+**✅ MIGRATION COMPLETE** - All phases finished on 2025-10-18

+- **Total Documents Migrated**: 46 documents (100% of active docs)
+- **Phases Completed**: 4/4 phases (100%)
+- **New Template Created**: audit-template.md for audit reports
+- **Files Moved to Historical**: 2 completed implementation docs
+- **Lint Status**: Zero errors across all migrated documents
+- **Template Compliance**: 100% - All active docs use appropriate templates

 ### Overview

-Dashtam has developed 10 standardized documentation templates to improve consistency, completeness, and maintainability.
-This plan outlines the migration of 62+ existing documentation files to these new templates.
+Dashtam has developed 11 standardized documentation templates (10 original + 1 audit template added during migration) to improve consistency, completeness, and maintainability.
+This plan outlined the migration of 46 active documentation files to these new templates.

 ### Why Migrate?